 4. Furukawa Art Museum

-The Furukawa Art Museum collection focusing on contemporary Japanese paintings, including oil paintings, ceramics, crafts, and 15th century illustrated manuscripts.
+The Furukawa Art Museum collection focuses on contemporary Japanese paintings, including oil paintings, ceramics, crafts, and 15th-century illustrated manuscripts.

 The best part of visiting this museum is its traditional tea house called Sukiya Cafe.
 You can have Matcha green tea along with delicious seasonal Japanese sweets while enjoying the beautiful view of the Japanese garden.